wendyhoy/codechampz/README.md

 ### Metika

-* Create validation for student drill group, student drill
+* Created validations for the student drill groups and student drills
-* Create Student Drills controller
+* Created the student drills controller
-* Create Student Drill Groups - delete part
+* Implemented delete for the student drill groups
-* Prepare information for Actual Questions and Answers
+* Prepared database seeds with actual questions and answers

 ### Wendy